DataDog/documentation/content/en/observability_pipelines/sources/logstash.md

 disable_toc: false
 ---

-Use Observability Pipelines' logstash source to receive logs from your TKTK.
+Use Observability Pipelines' logstash source to receive logs from your Logstash agent.
 Select and set up this source when you [set up a pipeline][1].

 ## Prerequisites

-{{% observability_pipelines/prerequisites/logstash %}}
+{{% observability_pipelines/prerequisites/logstash%}}

 ## Set up the source in the pipeline UI